 “I know initiatives and folks will say anything.
 Perhaps that initiative will provide a few dollars,” Newsom said.
 “I’m not supporting or opposing (Prop 27).
 I haven’t given it a lot of thought.
 But it is not a homeless initiative.
 I know Angelenos can read between the lines and they know better.”

-Most Californians know Prop 27 as the online sports betting measure that would allow sports betting apps like DraftKings and FanDuel to offer their online sportsbooks in the state.
+Most Californians know Prop 27 as the online sports betting measure that would allow sports betting apps like DraftKings California and FanDuel California to launch.
 However, that prop is officially titled: Legalize Sports Betting and Revenue for Homelessness Prevention Fund Initiative.
 It stipulates that 85% of sports betting revenue state tax funds would go toward homelessness programs.

 That’s why, alongside US sportsbooks, homelessness organizations are some of Prop 27’s most prominent supporters.

 One of the main arguments from Prop 27 backers is that it is the only option that would fund solutions to California homelessness.
 While it is true that Prop 26 does not specifically earmark funding for homelessness, 70% of tax funds under Prop 26 would go to the state’s General Fund, which funds homelessness among many things.